ar6841/Collaborative-perception-data-collection/README.md

 # Collaborative-perception-data-collection
-A collection of scripts I used to collect and calibrate data to benchmark a collaborative perception neural network.
+A collection of scripts I used to collect and calibrate data to benchmark [collaborative perception neural networks](https://arxiv.org/abs/2111.00643).

 ## MATLAB Dependencies